skynettoday/skynet-today/content/news/_posts/2018-04-23-alexa-laughter.md

 ## TLDR

 Alexa has been creepily cackling in the homes of its users.
-Asides from the potentially disturbing scare, it's nothing to worry about.
-While privacy concerns are still very much a legitimate concern, Alexa's laughter is a result of false positives in its speech recognition dataset and not the next incarnation of Skynet.
+Aside from the potentially disturbing scare, it's nothing to worry about.
+While privacy concerns are still very legitimate, Alexa's laughter is a result of false positives in its speech recognition dataset and not because it is the next incarnation of Skynet.